dhaneshnm/dhaneshnm.github.io/src/pages/blog/top-level-await.md

 heroImage: "/placeholder-hero.jpg"
 ---

-We have been using async … await syntax for a while in JS.
+<a href='https://github.com/tc39/proposal-top-level-await' target='_blank'>Top level await</a> is a new feature added to javascript in ES2022.We have been using async … await syntax for a while in JS.
 With that, await was only available with functions that were marked with the ‘async’ keyword.
 With top-level await, we can use await at the module level.

 The syntax of the await is the same when it is used at the module level.
 We have an “await” keyword followed by an expression.
 This expression needs to be a promise, a thenable object, or something to wait for.